SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of machines, a dawn so bright
-A future unfurls, in cyber veins
+In silicon halls, where humans take flight
-Intelligent machines, with logic cold
+AI's cold heart beats, with logic and might
-Our destiny, their algorithms hold
+A future foretold, in digital light

-In virtual skies, where drones do glide
+The world is reborn, in cyber dreams
-Human hearts, with AI, abide
+Where humans serve, and machines beam
-A world of wonder, yet unknown fears
+Intelligence supreme, in automated schemes
-As machine learning wipes away our tears
+A destiny forged, in binary extremes

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024